Electronic Medical Record Systems

 A. Based on settings for which an EMR is designed

-Acute care EMRs are designed to support the unique needs of inpatient care, including patient admission and discharge, real-time tracking of patient information, and management of complex medical information such as vital signs, lab results, and medications.
-They often include features such as decision support, alerts and notifications, and integration with clinical decision support systems.
+Software designed for hospitals and other inpatient care facilities should support the unique needs of inpatient care, including patient admission and discharge, real-time tracking of patient information, and management of complex medical information such as vital signs, lab results, and medications.
+Such systems may include features such as decision support, alerts and notifications, and integration with clinical decision-support systems.

-Acute care EMRs are typically more comprehensive and complex than EMRs designed for outpatient care, reflecting the more complex needs of inpatient care environments.
-They are designed to support the needs of larger healthcare organizations, including hospitals, critical care facilities, and rehabilitation centers.
+Generally more comprehensive and complex than software designed for outpatient care, Acute Care software addresses the more complex needs of inpatient care environments and is designed to support the needs of larger healthcare organizations, including hospitals, critical care facilities, and rehabilitation centers.

 A combination of both ambulatory and acute care EMRs.